Multiprobe Cosmology from the Abundance of SPT Clusters and DES Galaxy Clustering and Weak Lensing: Analysis Method

 \subsection{Goodness of fit}

 We test whether the best-fit model for the joint cluster and \threextwopt\ analysis is an adequate description of the data.
 The \threextwopt\ data vector contains 471 data points.
-The $\chi^2$ at the maximum a posteriori probability (MAP) of the joint analysis ($\chi^2=538.5$) is higher than the $\chi^2$ at the MAP of the \threextwopt\ \LCDM\ analysis by $\Delta\chi^2=1.8$.
+The $\chi^2$ at the maximum \emph{a posteriori} probability (MAP) of the joint analysis ($\chi^2=538.5$) is higher than the $\chi^2$ at the MAP of the \threextwopt\ \LCDM\ analysis by $\Delta\chi^2=1.8$.
+The implied PTE decreases by about 10\%.
 Note that if the MAP of the joint analysis is not identical to the MAP of the individual probe (and if the priors are not changed) then a somewhat worse fit is to be expected by definition.
 The \threextwopt\ analysis does not show signs of significant internal inconsistencies (PTE of 0.023 \citep{DESY33x2pt, doux21}).
-Because the increase in $\chi^2$ we observe is not large given the number of data points, we conclude that the \threextwopt\ data is well fit in our joint analysis, too.
+Because the PTE in the joint analysis is only slightly lower, we conclude that the \threextwopt\ data are well fit in our joint analysis, too.
 We also compare the total number of clusters and the measured stacked shear profiles with the model predictions at the MAP of the joint analysis (analogous to Figs.~1 and 2 in \cite{bocquet24II}) and obtain $\chi^2=43.1$ for 27 data points, with a corresponding PTE of 0.03 ($\chi^2=35.6$ for the clusters-only analysis).
 Note that the cluster analysis is performed using an unbinned Poisson likelihood for the cluster sample and a hierarchical Bayesian likelihood for the individual cluster lensing shear profiles.
 Stacked data are only used to evaluate the goodness of fit.
 We conclude that the model is an adequate description of the joint dataset and present the recovered cosmological constraints.